Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 Clear the Obstructions

 Sometimes, you may face unresponsiveness on the remote due to obstacles between the TV and the remote.
 The IR signal from the remote might be blocked by the obstacles you have kept between the TV and the remote.
 Because of this, the Firestick remote may become dysfunctional.
-So, remove the obstructions and ensure that there is a clear path for the IR signals to get transmitted.
+So, remove the obstructions and ensure a clear path for transmitting IR signals.

 Restart the Remote and Firestick Device

-Sometimes, minor issues can be easily rectified by restarting the Firestick and the remote.
+Sometimes, minor issues can be rectified by restarting the Firestick and the remote.

 [1].
 Disconnect the Fire TV Stick from the power supply and plug it back into the TV after 10 seconds.